equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 or listening some podcasts.

-And if you are really concern about internet being down in the office and you not able to work, you can have old comupter somewhere in the corrner of the office and ssh-ing to it via a Chromebook and writing your code there.
+And if you are really concern about internet being down in the office and you not able to work, you can have old computer somewhere in the corner of the office and ssh-ing to it via a Chromebook and writing your code there.

 ## Security

 Chromebook by very definition is secure ([Chromebook security](https://support.google.com/Chromebook/answer/3438631?hl=en-GB)).
-You don't store files, 99% of everything you open is opend on a cloud provider (probably with antivirus) like Gmail, Google Drive, Dropbox.
+You don't store files, 99% of everything you open on a cloud provider (probably with antivirus) like Gmail, Google Drive, Dropbox.
 Only application that can be installed are Browser application for Chrome.